duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

 },
 ```

+These fields correspond to the fields in the HTML templates we've chosen to use.

-Let's specify what HTML templates we'll use to display each item.
+Next, let's specify what HTML templates we'll use to display each item.
 The vast majority of Instant Answers use the DuckDuckHack [built-in templates system](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/templates-overview.html).
 There are all sorts of specialized templates, from displaying places on a map, to displaying movie titles, to products, and lookup information.
 Each of these can be customized using [options](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/templates-reference.html) and [variants](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/variants-reference.html).

 [Template groups](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/template-groups.html) are convenient presets.
 They're specified in the `group` property.
 The other properties you see under templates customize the behavior of the group.
 For example, `detail: false` makes sure items will always be displayed as tiles.
 Learn more about these options in the [templates reference](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/templates-reference.html).